carstenbauer/MonteCarlo.jl/docs/src/models/ising.md

 \mathcal{H} = -\sum_{\langle i,j \rangle} \sigma_i \sigma_j ,
 \end{align}

-where $ \langle i, j \rangle $ indicates that the sum has to be taken over nearest neighbors.
+where $\langle i, j \rangle$ indicates that the sum has to be taken over nearest neighbors.

 ## Creating an Ising model
 You can create an Ising model as follows,